 Accounts issued to students, alumni, and visitors that are due for termination will be closed on January 1 and July 1 of each year.
 Accounts belonging to currently registered Statistics graduate students will remain open beyond that date.
 Individuals having other accounts must apply for an extension.
 No extensions are granted for class accounts.

 Alumni accounts are issued upon request to individuals who have left the Department in good standing and are valid for one year after separation from the Department.
 Alumni accounts cannot be renewed.

 Faculty and visitor (associate research fellows) accounts expire upon termination of their appointments.

 Class accounts will be removed after 3 p.m. of the first Monday after final exams of the semester for which they were assigned.
 Be sure to make any arrangements for permanent or backup storage of your class account files before the accounts are closed.
 There will be a $20 fee (plus the cost of media) for recovering files from accounts that have been closed.
 Upon request, mail messages can be forwarded to another account for up to 60 days after an account has been closed.
 (This does not apply to class accounts.)

-If you have a CalNet ID (or when you have obtained one), complete our account request form.
+If you have a CalNet ID, complete our account request form.

 If you do not have a CalNet ID, please have your sponsor create a Sponsored CalNet Guest account for you.
 Visit the Cirrus Identity site to get started.
 Once that is complete you can fill out the account request form.